 The oil filter's location varies from car to car.
 It's often accessible only from underneath, and may be shielded by the undertray which will need to be removed first.
 On some cars the filter can be accessed from above.
-Check your handbook for the exact location if you're unsure.
+Check your manual for the exact location if you're unsure.

 Types of oil filter